When was the last time you checked your business on Google? If you haven’t done so in a while, you may be in for a surprise.

 - Protect the brand’s name on social platforms.

-Social media offers the best platforms for businesses to interact and communicate with their clients, as well as keep up with their online reputation management.
+Social media offers the best platforms for businesses to interact and communicate with their clients and keep up with their online reputation management.

-Thereby, it is crucial not just to maintain an active presence across all social media platforms, but also to keep strict vigilance for the content generated under the brand name and take necessary actions to washout or dilute its impacts.
+Thereby, it is crucial to maintain an active presence across all social media platforms and keep strict vigilance for the content generated under the brand name and take necessary actions to wash out or dilute its impacts.